RVenkatesh/Ember-Slider/README.md

 }
 ```

 Just enabling likert option would provide a 3-point likert scale slider with values ranging from 0 to 2.
 Likert scale can be customised by adding more settings inside likert.
-Following are the different likert config options available.
+Following are the different likert configuration options available.

 | Option | Default | Description |
 | --- | --- | --- |